souzomain/Packer/README.md

 print(parser.parse_str())
 ```

-more examples from other languages in example folder
+more examples from other languages in language you choice folder

 # Thanks